nazdridoy/ngpt/docs/usage/gitcommsg.md

 ## Error Handling

-The command includes robust error handling:
+The tool handles various error conditions:
-- Checks if in a git repository
-- Verifies staged changes exist
+- No staged changes (prompts you to stage changes with `git add`)
+- Invalid diff file (displays error and exits)
-- Includes automatic retries with exponential backoff for API failures
+- API rate limits (implements automatic retries with exponential backoff)
-- Provides detailed logs when `--log` is enabled
+- Token limit errors (suggests using the chunking mechanism)

+## Automatic Clipboard Copy

+When a commit message is successfully generated, the tool attempts to copy it to your clipboard for easy pasting into your git commit command.